All Episodes

 He was doing good in the polls.

-What's that gonna do?
+What's that going to do?

-That's gonna take votes.
+That's going to take votes.

-That that's uh uh he he's been doing a lot of media lately.
+He's been doing a lot of media lately.

-Uh his course down here doesn't open back up until October.
+His course down here doesn't open back up until October.

-I'm gonna talk to him before that.
+I'm going to talk to him before that.

-Uh but but before then.
+But before then.

-That's that's absolutely you're you're right.
+That's absolutely, you're right.

 Another caller, literally dazzled with a reply into sheer silence.

-You know, Trump, who knows what he wants.
+You know, Trump, who knows what he wants?

 He may be angling for Treasury Secretary.

-Um that'd be he'd be a hoot.
+He'd be a hoot.

 How about this?

-Don't don't you just love this?
+Don't you just love this?

-The Justice Department is investigating whether Standard and Poors improperly rated dozens of mortgage securities in the years leading up to the financial crisis, according to two people interviewed by the government and another briefed on such interviews.
+The Justice Department is investigating whether Standard and Poor's improperly rated dozens of mortgage securities in the years leading up to the financial crisis, according to two people interviewed by the government and another briefed on such interviews.

 Lawmakers and some administration officials have since questioned Standard and Poor's secretive process, its credibility, and the competence of its analysts claiming to have found an error in its debt calculations.